 How Do Air Conditioners work?

 To understand inverter AC, we need to first understand how an AC works.

 An air conditioner or a refrigerator works on the principle that the refrigerant takes the heat from the hot zone ( your room or refrigerator compartment) and dissipates that to the atmosphere.

-When the refrigerant is in the evaporator, it is under low pressure and temperature.
-Also, it is in a gaseous state in the evaporator.
-It takes the heat from the room and then flows it to the compressor.
+When the refrigerant is in the evaporator, it is in a gaseous state and it is under low pressure and temperature.
+The refrigerant gas takes the heat from the room and then flows it to the compressor.

 The compressor then increases the pressure and temperature of the refrigerant gas and turns it into a liquid.
 That liquid then passes through the condenser tubes.